IceHacks/surviv.io/megamod/readme.md

+# CURRENTL NOT WORKING AS SURVIV.IO UPDATED.
+ON VACATION, BUT WILL TRY TO GET IT FIXED ASAP

 # About
 This is a WIP Surviv.io mod.
 It is a modification of the latest Surviv.io app source.
 I hope to add these things to it:
 * 15x Scope at beggining of game (buggy right now)